MshahzadRasheed/-Mohammad-Shahzad-Rasheed-SSE-to-LSE-Dec-2025./README.txt

 Nature of Project: MobileApp (React Native Social Media App) My Allocation in this Project: 100%

--- This README describes the chat module and related functionalities .
+-- This README describes the chat module, including real-time messaging, message actions, and related components.

 ==============================================
 ======== 2.
 CODE INFO ========================